Architectural reprography: Pellet prints

 Invented in 1887 by Henry Pellet, the Pellet process uses a wet process to produce an image of cyan or Prussian blue lines on a white ground.
 Essentially, this process produces a positive image, while a blueprint produces a negative one.
 To make a Pellet print, a paper (or more rarely drafting linen) support is coated with ferric salts suspended in a gelatin emulsion, placed under a translucent original drawing, weighted with glass, and exposed to ultraviolet light.
-As with the blueprint process, after sufficient light exposure, the original drawing is removed, the paper washed in a ferrocyanide bath, and then rinsed in an acidic bath to reveal a positive image.
+As with the blueprint process, after sufficient light exposure, the original drawing is removed, the paper is washed in a ferrocyanide bath, and then rinsed in an acidic bath to reveal a positive image.
 This process required fewer steps than creating a positive blueprint, and was thus more widely employed during the late 19th and early 20th centuries.

 In an archival setting, Pellet prints should be treated and stored under the same conditions as blueprints.